This Minnesota resort town has many lakes and one mysterious stone.

 Dining: Downtown on Broadway Street, La Ferme serves a seasonal "farm to fork" menu and has a good selection of craft beer.

-The Depot Express, around the corner from Big Ole, has a long patio overlooking Lake Agnes and serves a large traditional menu.
+The Depot Smokehouse, around the corner from Big Ole, has a long patio overlooking Lake Agnes and serves a large traditional menu.
 It's best-known for pizza and ribs.

 On the south side of town at Viking Plaza Mall, Pike & Pint Grill has a large selection of burgers, sandwiches, steaks and salad.

-Craft breweries: On the north end of town, Copper Trail Brewing 's taproom is open daily and hosts food trucks.
+Craft breweries: On the north end of town, Copper Trail Brewing is open daily and hosts food trucks.

 Farther north, next to Carlos Creek Winery, the Viking longhouse taproom of 22 Northmen Brewing, named for the first line of the Kensington Runestone, serves wood-fired pizza as well as craft beer and has a patio.